Neosperience/backpack/docs/source/modules/telescope.rst

       def __init__(self, logger):
           super().__init__()
           self.server = RTSPServer(port=RTSP_SERVER_PORT)
-          self.spyglass = RTSPSpyGlass(self.server, "/my_awesome_stream")
+          self.telescope = RTSPTelescope(self.server, "/my_awesome_stream")

           # This call opens the streaming pipeline:
-          self.spyglass.start_streaming()
+          self.telescope.start_streaming()

           # Start the RTSP server.
-You can not register more RTSPSpyGlass instances
+You can not register more RTSPTelescope instances
           # to the server once the it was started.
           self.server.start()